kunstmusik/blue-manual/docs/users/gettingStarted/installation.md

 Applications folder to install it.

 For Linux and Windows users, download the appropriate zip file and unzip it.
-Inside of the bin folder you will see a \"blue\" script for Linux or a \"blue64.exe\" file for use on Windows.
-(A 32-bit version,
-\"blue.exe\", is also included for those using an older version of Csound that is compiled for 32-bit Windows.)
+Inside of the bin folder you will see a "blue" script for Linux or a "blue64.exe" file for use on Windows.
+(A 32-bit version, "blue.exe", is also included for those using an older version of Csound that is compiled for 32-bit Windows.)

 Note: After starting Blue, you may want to explore the example projects